AnanyaB1/FYP_Code/README.md

-# FYP Code Overview

-Predicting Gender and Cognitive Scores from Structural and Functional Connectome
+# Predicting Gender and Cognitive Scores from Structural and Functional Connectome

 ## Porject Structure Overview